Writing Microstation (DGN) Tags with FME

 Writing Tags: An Advanced Example

-The following example writes a set of parcel boundaries with two different tagsets; one for general parcel information, one for ownership information.
-Download the template Writing DGN Tags Example, open with FME Workbench, and inspect it:
+The following example writes a set of parcel boundaries with two different tagsets: one for general parcel information, one for ownership information.

-Notice that the first section of the workspace reads the parcel data, which has some basic parcel information, and merges in ownership information from an Excel spreadsheet.
+The first part of this workspace will read parcel data, containing parcel information, and combine it with ownership data from an Excel spreadsheet.

 1. Add MapInfo Reader